sachie026-zz/datagrid-react-ts-app/README.md

 # Deployment

-The app is currently deployed on vercel:
+The app is currently deployed on vercel: (https://datagrid-react-ts-app.vercel.app/)
-[Datagrid component react-typescript app] (https://datagrid-react-ts-app.vercel.app/)

 # Setup